Hike to Hot Water Spring Kheerganga, Himachal Pradesh

 The magic of this beauty force me to say – “I wish this place always remain hidden from the rest of the world”.

 The best time to hike to hot water spring of Kheerganga is between May – November.

 Start your hike to hot water spring Kheerganga early, around 7 am from the Village Barshaini.
-Total hike is 12 kilometres and it takes around 5-6 hrs dangling through mountains to reach the Kheerganga cliff.
-Barshaini is around 22 kilometres from Kasol and 3 km from Tosh.
+Total hike is 12 kilometers and it takes around 5-6 hrs dangling through mountains to reach the Kheerganga cliff.
+Barshaini is around 22 kilometers from Kasol and 3 km from Tosh.